|What do I need to do in order to get a sewage permit?||Operational Sewage Permits||How do I become a septic installer in Darke County?|

 All homeowners who had sewage permits issued after January 1 2007, are included in the Sewage Operational & Maintenance Program of the Darke County General Health District.
 This program includes the inspection and operational permitting of systems after they have been installed.
 The frequency of inspection is dependent upon the type of system.
 Existing septic systems will be phased into this program.

 Submit the application to become a Registered Septic Installer.
 These applications can be picked up at the Health Department.
-The 2014 fee for registration is $175.00, and registration is good for the calendar year.
-A $25,000 bond must be submitted with the application in order to be approved.
+The 2015 fee for registration is $175.00, and registration is good for the calendar year.
+Along with the application, a copy of the state bond and a copy of the certificate showing passage of the state test must be submitted in order to be approved.

 Submit the application and appropriate fee to become a Scavenger.
-The 2014 fee is $175.00 plus $15.00 for each truck.
+The 2015 fee is $175.00 plus $15.00 for each truck.
 The truck must be inspected before the license will be issued.
 Also, all sites of disposal must be approved before waste is permitted to be disposed.
-The sites must be inspected initially, and the 2014 fee for inspection is $75.00 per site.
+The sites must be inspected and the 2015 fee for inspection is $75.00 per site.
 For details regarding truck and disposal requirements, contact the Health Department.
 These applications can be picked up at the Health Department.
-A $5,000 bond must be submitted with the application in order to be approved.
+A copy of the state bond and a copy of the certificate showing passage of the state test must be submitted with the application in order to be approved.
 Registration is good for the calendar year.

 This is an updated list of requirements for the installation of septic tanks with leach beds in Darke County.
 These requirements are either good engineering practice and/or are presently in the home sewage treatment system regulations.
 For a complete set of sewage treatment systems rules and regulations, please refer to Section 3701-29-01 to 3701-29-19 of the Darke County Health Department Sewage Rules: